When is the Best Time to Dive in Fiji?© FijiPocketGuide.com

 The Best Time in Fiji to See…

-A reason divers might choose a particular time to dive in Fiji is to see certain marine creatures.
+Divers might choose a particular time to dive in Fiji to see certain marine creatures.
 While there are thousands of species to see all year round, there are some times that are better to see certain species.
 Check out some examples below.

 • Manta Rays – May to October